rahulyadav392/Excel-Dashboard/README.md

 - Formulas and Function
 - Charts

-The data is real life data of jobs posted in various job portals in 2023.
+The dataset used in this project is real life 'Data Science' jobs posted on various job portals in 2023.
+This dataset contains

+- Job Location
+- Skills
+- Salary
+- Job Title

 ### Dashboard File
-Final Dashboard file can be accessed: [JOB_Dashboard](https://github.com/rahulyadav392/Excel-Dashboard/blob/main/Salary%20Dashboard.xlsx)
+Final Dashboard file can be accessed through: [JOB_Dashboard](https://github.com/rahulyadav392/Excel-Dashboard/blob/main/Salary%20Dashboard.xlsx)